PostHog/posthog-cloud/README.md

-# PostHog multi-tenancy
+# PostHog Cloud

-This repository is used to run our own production cluster of PostHog (app.posthog.com).
-It enables anyone to sign up to an account and create a new team,
+This repository is used to run PostHog Cloud (app.posthog.com).
+It enables anyone to sign up to an account and create their own account along with an organization.

 NOTE: This repository is copyrighted, unlike our [main repo](https://github.com/posthog/posthog).
 You're not allowed to use this code to host your own version of app.posthog.com.